syncfusion-content/windowsforms-docs/WindowsForms/SplitContainer/SplitContainerAdv.md

 # Customization in Windows Forms SplitContainer (SplitContainerAdv)

-The below image illustrates the components of a SplitContainerAdv control.
+The below image illustrates the components of a [Windows Forms SplitContainer](https://www.syncfusion.com/winforms-ui-controls/splitcontainer) (SplitContainerAdv) control.
 It has two panels separated by a splitter, which has arrows and a grip for the splitter.